howlagon/banana_farmer/README.md

   -h, --help   show this help message and exit
   --debug      Enable debug log mode
-  --restart    Restart the macro after every game --path PATH  Folder to load the macro from
+  --restart    Restart the macro after every game --hijack     Allow the program to "steal" control of your mouse --path PATH  Folder to load the macro from
 ```